-G6.5 Offset or otherwise articulate long vehicle accessways to reduce vehicle speeds, and to landscape them to make them visually attractive.
+G6.5 Offset or otherwise articulate long vehicle accessways to reduce vehicle speeds, and landscape to make them visually attractive.

 Avoid long narrow lanes or expanses of asphalt that are unrelieved by landscape elements.
-Space should be provided for landscape treatments along their length that will enhance their appearance for both users and neighbours, and Enhance the visual appearance of these spaces for users and neighbours with landscaping or other design elements.
-This will also help to minimise the impact on neighbouring lots of passing cars.
+Space should be provided for landscape treatments along their length that will enhance their appearance for both users and neighbours, and help to minimise the impact on neighbouring lots of passing cars.

-Where possible, combine accessways to rear lots to minimise the visual impact of these and associated kerb crossings on the neighbourhood.
+G6.6 Where possible, combine accessways to rear lots to minimise the visual impact of these and associated kerb crossings on the neighbourhood.